peteroupc/peteroupc.github.io/colorgen.md

 - the white point was chosen as the D65/2 white point, and
 - the color component transfer function (implemented as `LinearTosRGB` below) was based on the gamma encoding used for cathode-ray-tube monitors.

-For background, see the [sRGB proposal](https://www.w3.org/Graphics/Color/sRGB), which recommends RGB image data in an unidentified RGB color space to be treated as sRGB.
+For background, see the [**sRGB proposal**](https://www.w3.org/Graphics/Color/sRGB), which recommends RGB image data in an unidentified RGB color space to be treated as sRGB.

 The following methods convert colors between linear and companded sRGB.
 (Note that the threshold `0.0031308` is that of IEC 61966-2-1, the official sRGB standard;